Victor-Ou/Vortex/README.md

 ## How it was built

 This project was built using minimal amounts of html/css with a ton of javascript.
+Within javascript, the libraries used were three.js, OrbitControls.js and TweenMax.js.

 ## Setup